-Here are a few tips for using a chair that will improve your sitting to a huge extent.
+Here are a few tips for using a chair that will improve your sitting to a considerable extent.

 2. Sit towards the edge of the chair, and don’t use the back.
 I know that at first, this seems uncomfortable, but once you line up your body correctly – holding yourself up this way will become quite comfortable.

 3. Use a cushion (or a blanket) folded into a wedge shape under your bum.
-This makes the biggest difference to your meditation posture.
-You must use your support in such a way as to create a slight tilt in your pelvis, as shown in the figure below.
+This makes the most significant difference in your meditation posture.
+It would help if you used your support in such a way as to create a slight tilt in your pelvis, as shown in the figure below.
 This will go a long way to effortlessly hold your spine upright and keep you from slumping.

 4. Place your feet directly under the knees and shoulder-width apart.

 6. Use a slight anterior pelvic tilt.
-Imagine you have a tail… just go with me on this one… Imagine that when you go to sit down, you tuck your tail between your legs (like a frightened doggo) and sit down on it.
+Imagine you have a tail (go with me on this one).
+Imagine that when you go to sit down, you tuck your tail between your legs (like a frightened dog) and sit down on it.
 This curves your back into a slumped position.
 Now to try the opposite.
 When you go to sit down, imagine you pull your tail out behind you and only then sit down – this is what we want.
 Your bum will stick out behind you slightly.
-Once sat in this way, just relax your lower back and allow that tilt to straighten out a little.
+Once sat in this way, relax your lower back and allow that tilt to straighten out a little.
 This should make sitting upright much easier.

 8. Pull up your spine in this meditation posture.
 Your spine joins your skull towards the back of your neck.
 So imagine that the top of your spine is connected to a rope with a helium balloon attached to it.
 Allow it to gently raise your spine by the back of your neck.
 This should pleasantly stretch your back – from your sacrum to the top of your head.

 9. Relax the chest.
 Put your mind at the top of your chest – around the clavicles.
-Now take a deep breath in, and with a sigh just allow the chest to sink down a little.
+Now take a deep breath in, and with a sigh, allowing the chest to sink down a little.
 It should not move down any more than a few millimeters, and your spine should still remain stretched up.

 Now your posture is all set up.
 It might feel a little awkward at first.
-That’s ok – no one really sits this way normally.
+That’s ok – no one really sits this way usually.
 This way of sitting will be working against your habitual posture at first.
-But if you set up your meditation posture in this way every time you begin meditating, your body will adjust, and you’ll start to carry this upright and elegant posture with you in your daily life.
+But if you set up your meditation posture in this way every time you begin meditating, your body will adjust.
+You’ll start to carry this upright and elegant posture with you in your daily life.

 You shouldn’t really be “holding” this posture with any great effort.
 Only your spine should be pulled up gently from the back of your neck.
 The rest of your body should hang off that upwards stretch and relax – without falling into a habitual slump.